QuizMasterInc/QuizMaster/src/services/services.md

 # Services Documentation

 ## Overview
 The services directory contains JavaScript modules that handle all Firebase operations and data management for the QuizMaster application.
 Each service focuses on a specific area of functionality and provides clean APIs for React components to use.
+All data operations now route through Firebase Cloud Functions via the unified CloudFunctionsAPI for consistent security, error handling, and data access patterns.

 ## Service Files

+### CloudFunctionsAPI.js
+**NEW:** Unified wrapper for all Firebase Cloud Functions providing consistent error handling and data formatting.

+**Functions:**
+- `call(functionName, data, method)` - Generic method to call any Cloud Function
+- `getCustomQuestions()` - Get all custom questions for current user
+- `addCustomQuestion(question)` - Add a new custom question
+- `updateCustomQuestion(questionId, question)` - Update existing custom question
+- `deleteCustomQuestion(questionId)` - Delete a custom question
+- `getQuizResults(options)` - Get quiz results with filtering
+- `getQuizResultDetails(resultId)` - Get detailed quiz result
+- `deleteQuizResult(resultId)` - Delete a quiz result
+- `getAllResults(userId)` - Get all quiz results for a user by category
+- `updateCustomQuiz(quizId, quizData)` - Update existing custom quiz
+- `deleteCustomQuiz(quizId)` - Delete a custom quiz
+- `getAllCustomQuizzes(options)` - Get all custom quizzes
+- `browseCustomQuizzes(options)` - Browse custom quizzes with filtering
+- `fetchSubcategories(category)` - Get subcategories for a category

+---

 ### firebaseService.js
 Initializes Firebase and provides shared utilities used by all other services.